 - PPOs are managed-care plans that allow you to see specialists without a referral.
 You pay more if you go to a doctor or hospital outside the plan’s network, except in a medical emergency.

 - PFFS plans are private fee-for-service plans that allow you to go to any doctor or hospital that accepts their terms.
 Not all providers agree to the terms, and providers are allowed to reject or accept a plan on a visit-to-visit basis.
 In an emergency the plans must cover treatment by any doctor or hospital.
 PFFS plans are not available in all areas.

 - MSAs are Medicare medical savings accounts that put a certain amount of money into a bank account for you to spend on health care.
 Once this money runs out, you enter a deductible phase when you spend 100 percent of your health care costs out of pocket.
 After the deductible is met, the plan pays 100 per cent of your costs until the end of the year.
 MSAs are available in only a few areas.

 - SNPs are special needs plans that are only for people who live in long-term care facilities, receive both Medicaid and Medicare, or have certain illnesses.
+SNPs are usually HMOs.